Not All Additional Insured’s Are Equal

 So in the end, what’s reasonable is often defined by what’s accepted.
 And it behooves any business to push back a bit when confronted with insurance requirements that are outside what they’ve already found to be commonly accepted.
 We help our clients navigate this daily, and the relief usually starts just with the knowledge that they CAN push back and likely reach a compromise.

-If you’re looking at a set of insurance requirements that seems burdensome or unreasonable, give us a call (800-530-4448), we can help you navigate.
+If you’re looking at insurance requirements that seem burdensome or unreasonable, give us a call (800-530-4448), and we can help you navigate.